 This might be because it has three vowels, with the vowel length distinguishing the word meaning.
 Or that it has a wide range of consonants produced at the back of the throat, with each consonant being voice or unvoiced.
 Perhaps it is down to the fact that, as in other Semitic languages, such as Hebrew, the word order is verb-subject-object.

 One particularly challenging aspect of learning Arabic is that there are many different versions.
-The written language consists mainly of Modern standard Arabic (Msa) and Classic Arabic.
-Luckily the difference between the two is largely not important.
+The written language consists mainly of Modern Standard Arabic (MSA) and Classic Arabic.
+Luckily, the difference between the two is largely not important.
 Msa is used in written texts for an international market, such as newspapers and books.
 Classical Arabic is the form of Arabic used in the Islamic holy book of the Quran, making the Arabic language significant in the Muslim world.

 The story for spoken Arabic is somewhat different.
 Each country has its own dialect.
-This means that there are large differences in vocabulary, phrases, expressions, pronunciation, and sometimes even grammatical structure.
+This means that there are large differences in vocabulary, phrases, expressions, pronunciation and sometimes even grammatical structure.
 In other words, Egyptian Arabic differs from Moroccan Arabic, which in turn differs from Lebanese Arabic and Palestinian Arabic.

 As you can see, there are many things that you need to know about Arabic.
 But the one thing that all of this has in common is that each version of Arabic has its foundations in Arabic script.
-So if you want to learn Arabic to do business in Qatar, to go on holiday in the United Arab Emirates, or even to study the Quran in Saudi Arabia, you'll need to start off with the Arabic alphabet.
+So if you want to learn Arabic to do business in Qatar, to go on holiday in the United Arab Emirates or even to study the Quran in Saudi Arabia, you'll need to start off with the Arabic alphabet.

-Learn all about how to learn Arabic letters without taking a traditional lesson!
+Learn all about how to learn Arabic letters without taking a traditional lesson.

 Discover different Arabic lessons on Superprof.

-An Introduction to the Arabic Alphabet Letters
+An Introduction to the Letters of the Arabic Alphabet

 The Origins of the Arabic Alphabet